R-K-H/kollan.house/src/content/agaisnt-the-odds.md

 Again not claiming perfection (as if it really exists at all) nor am I saying everything is finalized.
 Just that the components are there and they’re built very well and are very strong.

 So stand strong.
 Live lightly.
 Enjoy every last bit.
-Good morning cloud cover, rain and the bliss of existence.
-For that is what is gracing me, and that is most certainly one aspect (and one that is loved) of you.